A SUMMARY OF THE “TABERNACLES” EXPERIENCE

 The Church is the Body of the Messiah, the One who will represent God to the earth, and govern the earth.
 It is the Royal Priesthood.
 As such, it is necessary that each member of the Church be living in the “Tabernacles” experience, that is, filled at all times with the Presence of the Father, the Son, and the Holy Spirit.

-The purpose for the thousand year Kingdom Age, which will take place between the return of Christ to the earth and the coming down from Heaven of the Royal Priesthood, is to bring the members of the Church who were not ready at the beginning of the Kingdom Age for the resurrection of their body.
+The Kingdom Age is the period of time that (1) begins when the Lord returns with His saints, and (2) ends with the final resurrection and the coming down through the new sky of the new Jerusalem, the Royal Priesthood, to be established for eternity upon the new earth.
+The purpose for this thousand-year Kingdom Age is to bring the members of the Church who were not ready at the beginning of the Kingdom Age for the resurrection of their bodies.

 What I am speaking of here are the passages in the Book of Isaiah that tell of the bringing of eternal life to the nations of the earth, so that those who will receive may enter fellowship with God.
 The “tabernacle saints,” if I may use such a term, will serve as chariots who will bring the Presence of God to all people living on the earth.